-We here utilized “elapsedMicros” in order to reliably time all of the experimental events. “elapsedMicros” objects serve as time incrementers, that increment time at the microsecond time scale restarting every time that its value is set to zero.
-Every 50 ms, this code called a main function that updated the status of the digital pins associated with the “puff” and the light stimulus, and updated the amplitude of the 9500 Hz sine wave (amplitudes were set to 0.05 during audio stimulus time periods, and 0 elsewhere).
+We used “elapsedMicros” function to time all of the experimental events. “elapsedMicros” serves as an incremente timer??, and its value is reset to zero after every call.
+ElapseMicros called a main function that updated the status of the digital pins associated with the “puff” and the light stimulus, and updated the amplitude of the 9500 Hz sine wave (amplitudes were set to 0.05 during audio stimulus time periods, and 0 elsewhere).
 Also, at the termination of a trial, this function incremented the trial number.
 Finally, a 1 ms digital pulse was delivered via another pin to instantiate a theoretical camera trigger.
 The speaker, camera, puff, and light source can be attached to the microcontroller using simple coaxial cables with SMA connectors, as shown in Figure 1A.
 The same programming environment (PlatformIO on top of Atom) was utilized, and functions such as “fastPinMode” and “fastDigitalWrite” were utilized to decrease latency.

-In order to begin experiments with the Teensy, we wrote in MATLAB a simple graphical user interface that can be used on a desktop or laptop.
-With this, a user enters the length of the each trial and the number of trials desired.
-The PC or laptop sends this information over a USB connection to the Teensy, which in turn reports information about the experiment, in particular the frames during which the tone is on, the puff is on, or the light is on, and the experimental and trial times (in milliseconds) at the beginning of each IntervalTimer function call.

-In our proof-of-concept experiment (Figure 3), the puff, tone, and camera trigger pins were all attached to and were recorded by the same external device (TDT RZ5D) at 3051.76 Hz for the puff and camera trigger pins, and 24414.0625 Hz for the tone pin.
-The tone pin was measured directly (not through the amplifier).
+In a proof-of-concept experiment (Figure 3), the digital output for puff, tone, and camera were recorded with a commercial system (TDT RZ5D) at 3051.76 Hz, and the analog output for tone were recorded at 24414.0625 Hzwithout additional amplification by the TDT RZ5D.
 We performed a mock-recording consisting of 50 trials of 20 seconds length each, where sound and light output pins were programmed to turned on 11.1 seconds into each trial for 700 ms, and the pin used to generate the aversive puff stimulus was turned at 12.05 seconds into each trial for 100 ms.

 In order to measure latency (Figure 4Bi and iii), we acquired the timing of the camera digital pulse, measured by the TDT system, that corresponds to the exact imaging frame start at approximately which point the audio signal was turned on.
 We then acquired the timing of either the puff pin onset or the timing of the onset of the audio signal.
 In order to measure the onset of the audio signal, we took the raw analog recording and high-pass filtered the signal using a 6th-order Butterworth filter, a bandpass frequency of 1000 Hz, and a “zero-phase digital filter” (MATLAB command “filtfilt”).
 Then, we took the absolute value of the Hilbert transform of the filtered signal to acquire an amplitude envelope.
 After finding the amplitude envelope, we found those values that exceeded a value of 0.005.
 The first time point that the amplitude crossed this threshold was considered the tone onset, and the next time point that dropped below this threshold was considered the tone termination.